-I analyze how people form political attitudes and what shapes political behavior.
-In several different studies, I examine the extent to which political parties and elected officials manipulate public opinion and shape attitudes toward a range public policies.
+I analyze how people form political preferences and what shapes political behavior.
+In several studies, I examine the extent to which political parties and elected officials manipulate public opinion and shape attitudes toward a range public policies.
 More recently, my research has focused on the effects of wrongful convictions for attitudes toward the death penalty and the criminal justice system.
 In other work, I examine how racial disparities in the justice system (e.g., pulled-over rates) impact trust in police.

 I have a related research agenda on the generalizability of experiments in the social sciences.
 My research has been supported by two TESS grants (an NSF funded organization), and competitively awarded university grants.

 I have published my work in Political Behavior, Political Communication, International Journal of Public Opinion Research, Political Research Quarterly, Journal of Experimental Political Science, Presidential Studies Quarterly, PS: Political Science & Politics, and the Policy Studies Journal.
 My research has been discussed in the Washington Post and has won an American Political Science Association Best Paper Award.
 I was named Appalachian State University's 2016-2017 Outstanding Professor for the College of Arts and Sciences.